Garrison Keillor fired for 'inappropriate behavior'

 "Based on what we currently know, there are no similar allegations involving other staff," it said.

+Keillor added that, "Anyone who ever was around my show can tell you that I was the least physically affectionate person in the building."

+"Actors hug, musicians hug, people were embracing every Saturday night left and right, and I stood off in the corner like a stone statue," he wrote.
+"If I had a dollar for every woman who asked to take a selfie with me and who slipped an arm around me and let it drift down below the beltline, I’d have at least a hundred dollars.
+So this is poetic irony of a high order."

-A humorist and radio personality famous for his dispatches from the fictional Minnesota town of Lake Wobegon, Keillor is the latest celebrity to be publicly accused of misconduct while on the job.
+A humorist, author, and Grammy Award-winning radio personality famous for his dispatches from the fictional Minnesota town of Lake Wobegon, Keillor retired last year from his long-running show which is broadcast live on Saturday nights from the Fitzgerald Theater in St. Paul, Minnesota.
+But he still produced "The Writer's Almanac" for syndication.

 In addition, MPR is severing its "business relationships with Mr. Keillor's media companies effective immediately" and ending distribution and broadcast of "The Writer's Almanac" and rebroadcasts of "The Best of A Prairie Home Companion hosted by Garrison Keillor."